it-at-m/lhm_actions/docs/actions.md

     # Default: 22
     node-version: "22"

-    # You can change build command, e.g. if using vuepress
+    # You can change build command, e.g. if using VuePress
     # Default: build
     build-cmd: "build"

-    # Vitepress output path that will be uploaded as artifact
+    # VitePress output path that will be uploaded as artifact
     # Default: .vitepress/dist
     dist-path: ".vitepress/dist"
 ```